egfx/Web-Cloud-File-Magager/README.md

-Web Cloud File Manager

-Web Cloud File Manager is a responsive boilerplate showcase of an MVC architecture that can be used to bootstrap your own application in PHP and AngularJS.
+Web Cloud File Manager is a minimilist MVC boilerplate using AngularJS, AJAX and a PHP backend:

 This simple sample app consumes it's own repository and displays it back to the end user.

+-= Features & Details =-

 PHP:
 - Model layer